EutechCybernetic/lucy-pro-documentation/jsmodule.md

 ```

 {% hint type="note" %}
-    You can't assign the code/exports dictionary directly.
+    You can't assign the `exports` dictionary directly.
 You can only set fields on it.
     So use: {% endhint %}

 ```